 Darwin’s city buildings are outstandingly some of the ugliest to have ever graced a capital city but it does have one of the best small city museums in Australia and elsewhere, in which still ‘lives’ Sweetheart a six metre crocodile which was drowned in the Daly river when he was being re-located.

 My package, courtesy of Australia Post, is also lost in action.
 The butterfly wings are beating rapidly.
-I borrow David’s car to pick up my fellow travellers, warning them that it is highly possible given the disappearances that these disappearances are likely to be balanced by the karmic re-appearance of a piece of MH370 that has hitherto been lost in the stratosphere.
+I borrow David’s car to pick up my fellow travellers from the airport, warning them that it is highly possible, given the disappearances of cars and parcels, that those losses will are be balanced by the karmic re-appearance of a piece of MH370 that has hitherto been lost in the stratosphere.

 The night is an excuse for a massive fireworks display.
-But unlike the rest of Australia where Governments take the nanny state approach in the NT they take the Darwinian approach of the survival of the fittest.
+But unlike the rest of Australia where Governments take the nanny state approach to protecting citizens from fireworks injuries, in the NT they take the Darwinian approach of the survival of the fittest.
 Anyone can buy fireworks and release them pretty well anywhere.

 We awake in the morning to news of one blinding, a farmer who burned his entire hay store, 70 random bushfires, two house fires and numerous minor burns.
 It is Darwin hospital’s busiest day of the year.
 Another glorious celebration of partial self-government.

-And our four-wheel drive is still lost.
+Our four-wheel drive is still lost.
 Finally at 2 pm the errant vehicle emerges.
-The party â€œlost track of time and distancesâ€.
+The party which was hiring the vehicle lost track of time and distances.
 Nothing has changed up here since Burke and Wills.
 And my package is still somewhere between Byron and Darwin.
 Australia Post can’t even track it since it appears the Byron PO forgot to scan the barcode properly.
-Being Byron, we understand.
+Byron being Byron, we understand how that happened.
 And of course it is likely that our friends in the Darwin PO have the same handicap.

-Nathan puts us up in a Darwin Hotel.
-Roger and Jill our erstwhile travelling companions demonstrate their long experience of boutique hotels by declaring our neo-3 star hotel as â€œluxuriousâ€.
+Nathan puts us up in a Darwin Hotel while the Nissan is cleaned and serviced ready for our departure.
+Roger and Jill, our erstwhile travelling companions, demonstrate their long experience of boutique hotels by declaring our neo-3 star hotel as “luxurious”.
 Gina Rinehart eat your heart out.

 At 10 am we finally depart Darwin.